 Why Space Heaters Can Cause Electrical Outlet Problems

-This electrical troubleshooting question came from: bob peck, a Contractor from Agawam, MA.
+This electrical troubleshooting question came from: Bob, a Contractor in Massachusetts.

 Additional Comments: GREAT!

 Electrical Question#2: I had a breaker trip which was obviously caused by trying to use 2 space heaters on the same circuit.

 - I unplugged one heater before resetting the breaker.
 Upon the first reset attempt, I heard some buzzing, heard the snap of an obvious arc possibly emanating from my home office area.
 Of course, immediately after that, the breaker tripped.

 - My wife, sitting at her desk in the office reported a spark and smoke coming from an outlet that is not even included in the circuit with causing problems.
 Knowing exactly what locations the problem breaker services, I was interested in locating the outlet the buzzing was coming from, so I tried the second reset which buzzed a bit at the breaker box but reconnected.
 Prematurely claiming victory I realized only one outlet on the problem circuit was working.

 - To make it worse, it’s location is almost exactly “the middle”.
 One incident occurred that made less sense than the sparking outlet of a separate circuit I mentioned earlier.
 Upon replacing a known worn switch to the garbage disposal just two locations downstream of “the middle” working outlet I thoroughly checked and rechecked for any voltage getting through to the switch wires which there was none.

 - Since the working outlet serviced the refrigerator and the connections I was working on tested dead, I left the circuit breaker on.
 In the middle of replacing the switch, of course; the hot touched the ground and scared at least a year off my and my cat Mofus’s lives.
 It tripped the breaker, I reset it and not one time since has it tested anything but dead.
 Should I just move?